+1. Men and women >= 18 years of age

+2. Subjects diagnosed with cITP (>=12 months duration) according to the American Society for Hematology/British Committee for Standards in Hematology (ASH/BCSH) guidelines, and an average of two platelet counts < 30×109 /L (no single count may be >35 × 109/L).
+In addition, a peripheral blood smear should support the diagnosis of ITP with no evidence of other causes of thrombocytopenia (e.g., pseudothrombocytopenia, myelofibrosis).
+The physical examination should not suggest any disease which may cause thrombocytopenia other than ITP.

+17 - A Phase 3, Multicenter, Randomized, Double-blind, Active-controlled, Parallel-gr ...
+13-05-2025

-- 1. Men and women >= 18 years of age - 2.
-Subjects diagnosed with cITP (>=12 months duration) according to the American Society for Hematology/British Committee for Standards in Hematology (ASH/BCSH) guidelines, and an average of two platelet counts $< 30 \times 109$ /L (no single count may be $>35 \times 109$ /L).
-In addition, a peripheral blood smear should support the diagnosis of ITP with no evidence of other causes of thrombocytopenia (e.g., - pseudothrombocytopenia, myelofibrosis).
-The physical examination should not suggest any disease which may cause thrombocytopenia other than ITP - 3.
-Subjects who previously received one or more prior ITP therapies (including, but are not limited to corticosteroids, immunoglobulins, azathioprine, danazol, cyclophosphamide and/or rituximab). - 4.
-Subjects must have had either initially responded (platelet count $>50 \times 109$ /L) to a previous ITP therapy or have had a bone marrow examination consistent with ITP within 3 years to rule out - myelodysplastic syndrome (MDS) or other causes of thrombocytopenia. - 5.
-Prothrombin time/International Normalized Ratio and activated partial thromboplastin time must have been within 80% to 120% of the normal range with no history of hypercoagulable state. - 6.
-A complete blood count, within the reference range (including white blood count [WBC] differential not indicative of a disorder other than ITP), with the following exceptions: - Hemoglobin: Subjects with hemoglobin levels between 10 g/dL (100 g/L) and the lower limit of normal (LLN) are eligible for inclusion, if anemia is clearly attributable to ITP (excessive blood loss). - Absolute neutrophil count (ANC) >= $1500/\mu$ L (1.5 x 109/L) was required for inclusion (elevated WBC/ANC due to corticosteroid treatment is acceptable). - Elevated WBC or ANC (e.g., due to corticosteroid treatment) provided this is discussed with the medical monitor; Extension Phase: - 1.
-Subjects who have completed 6 months of study treatment in the Randomization Phase or - 2.
-Subjects who discontinue the Core Study early due to lack of treatment effects. (see Study Drug Discontinuation) - 3.
-No significant safety or tolerability concerns with the subjects participation of Randomization Phase as determined by the investigator.
+Subjects who previously received one or more ITP therapies (including, but not limited to, corticosteroids, immunoglobulins, azathioprine, danazol, cyclophosphamide and/or rituximab) Subjects must have had either initially responded (platelet count >50 × 109/L) to a previous ITP therapy or have had a bone marrow examination consistent with ITP within 3 years to rule out myelodysplastic syndrome (MDS) or other causes of thrombocytopenia.
+Prothrombin time/International Normalized Ratio (PT/INR) and activated partial thromboplastin time (aPTT) must have been within 80% to 120% of the normal range with no history of hypercoagulable state.

+6. A complete blood count within the reference range (including WBC differential not indicative of a disorder other than ITP), with the following exceptions:

+• Hemoglobin: Subjects with hemoglobin levels between 10 g/dL (100 g/L) and the lower limit of normal (LLN) are eligible for inclusion, if anemia was clearly attributable to ITP (excessive blood loss).

+- Absolute neutrophil count (ANC) >= 1500/μL (1.5 x 109/L) (elevated WBC/ANC due to corticosteroid treatment is acceptable).;Extension Phase

+1. Subjects who have completed 6 months of study treatment in the Randomization Phase or

+2. Subjects who discontinue the Core Study early due to lack of treatment effects (see Study Drug Discontinuation)

+3. No significant safety or tolerability concerns with the subjects participation of Randomization Phase as determined by the investigator systemic lupus erythematosus [SLE])